lbelfield/mse-eme/README.md

 - Build an ABR player
 requirements; toggle it based on bandwidth.

-## Patrick Requirements:
-- have you added audio yet?
-- Bitrate switcher with a UI sounds like a great idea (above)

-- i'm guessing right now you're just appending everything in one go into the source buffer?
-- another thing you could experiment with is a "rolling buffer"
-- whereby you only append X seconds in front of the "playhead" as you play through it
-- and then delete content X seconds behind the playhead
-- which is a bit more like how a real ABR player would work
-- you can then integrate fetch so that it downloads the segments on demand as needed

-- if you're using the fabric content off octo-dev: `dazn aws exec -p dazn-octo-dev aws s3 sync s3://fabric-test-media/ ./public-dir/`
+- Using the fabric content off octo-dev: `dazn aws exec -p dazn-octo-dev aws s3 sync s3://fabric-test-media/ ./public-dir/`
-- then you'll find audio and video segments there for all bitrates
+- audio and video segments there for all bitrates
 - then you can get into bandwidth estimation on the fly
 - and replacing your bitrate switcher with that